tnieuwe/HPAstainR_dev_paper/README.md

 * Thank you Stephanie Yang for helpful comments - [syang93](https://github.com/syyang93/)
 * Thank you Matt McCall and Zach Brehm for reviewing the code - [mccallm](https://github.com/mccallm) & [zachbrehm](https://github.com/zachbrehm)
-* HPA for data availability and data structure
+* Human Protein Atlas for data availability and data structure
 * PurpleBooth for the README template - [PurpleBooth](https://gist.github.com/PurpleBooth/)
-* Anyone else who has tested this tool
+* The people at Bioconductor for reviewing my tool